shczhen/docs/functions-and-operators/aggregate-group-by-functions.md

 ---
-title: 集約（GROUP BY）関数
+title: Aggregate (GROUP BY) Functions
-summary: TiDBでサポートされている集計関数について説明します。
+summary: Learn about the supported aggregate functions in TiDB.
 ---

 # 集約（GROUP BY）関数 {#aggregate-group-by-functions}